junesirius/junesirius.github.io/_posts/original/Life_of_Death/Life-of-Death-whole-novel.md

 ### Chap 1.
 Daphne

-> **outline:** kid's innocent view of the post-apocalypse world, barren, sick, sense/see/hear Death, relationship with Elena/cat/Henry; Death comfort she's gonna be ok, kid tells Elena, doesn't believe; Death care about kid)
+> **outline:** kid's innocent view of the post-apocalypse world, barren, sick, sense/see/hear Death, him relationship with Elena/cat/Henry; Death comfort she's gonna be ok, kid tells Elena, doesn't believe; Death care about kid

 The wall in front of her was spotted, plasters peeling off, dark grey and white here and there.
 Pencil inks were added to the painting, shallow marks tracing the natural trails of circles and lines, adding eyes to the white and limbs to the grey, becoming tiny human figures and creatures.